HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate from the Department of International Finance and Development of the Graduate School of Public Policy at the University of Tokyo ([UTokyo](https://sites.google.com/view/macro-group-u-tokyo/home)).

-Research interests: Macroeconomics, Economic Policy, Epidemiological Dynamics, and International Economics.
+Research interests: Macroeconomics, Economic Policy, Public Health, and International Economics.

 I am very fortunate to be advised by [Prof. Taisuke Nakata](https://sites.google.com/site/taisukenakata/), [Prof. Kenichi Ueda](https://sites.google.com/view/kenichi-ueda/home?authuser=0), and [Prof. Ryo Kato](https://www.pp.u-tokyo.ac.jp/en/faculty/kato-ryo-2/) at the University of Tokyo.